40 Days to Yes

 An interesting development last week was the last minute pre-debate pledge by all three UK parties to devolve further tax raising powers and legal powers to Scotland.

-Putting aside the ridiculousness of believing any pledge Nick Clegg signs, this is essentially an underhand way of sort-of offering devo-max, which was left off the ballot at Cameron’s insistence in order to settle the question of independence once and for all’.
+Putting aside the ridiculousness of believing any pledge Nick Clegg signs, this is essentially an underhand way of sort-of offering devo-max, which was left off the ballot at Cameron’s insistence in order to 'settle the question of independence once and for all’.
 Now, of course, they get to wave potential powers under our nose without the awkward business of actually being bound to deliver them by a devo-max vote.
 Potential powers, as opposed to the actual and irrevocable powers of a sovereign state.
 Never forget - the Scottish Parliament is a regional assembly, only permitted by the good graces of the Westminster government.
 If a power is devolved, it is retained by the power who permit it to be devolved.
 They can take it back, if they want to.

 The No campaign like to mutter darkly about how independence would be forever, a terrible split which can never be reversed.
 They seem to miss that for people like me, sick of the way modern Britain is governed, that is entirely the point.